POPWorldMedia/POPForums/README.md

 A forum and Q&A application with real-time updating in multiple languages.

-The commercially hosted version appears at [popforums.com](https://popforums.com/).
-This is the open source version.

 The main branch is now the work-in-progress for future versions running on .NET 6+.
 The v18.x branch is v18.x, running on .NET 6.
 If you're looking for the version that works on .NET Framework 4.5+ with MVC 5, check out v13.0.2.

 Roadmap: